-What the fuck?
+What?
 Drexler joined Hakeem in Houston in ’94 for a ring after Hakeem had just won his first and Barkley followed suit in ’96, but Jordan earned his fifth instead.
 A failed superteam.

 In 2003, after Shaq and Kobe were defeated by the Spurs in the Western Conference Semifinals, they added Karl Malone (don’t forget he’s number two in career scoring) and Gary Payton (HOF, baby).
 Another failed superteam.

 In 2007, the Celtics acquired Kevin Garnett and Ray Allen.
 They also got rid of Al Jefferson, a classic “addition by subtraction” move.
 Rondo-Allen-Pierce-Garnett-Scalabrine.
 My Superteam Sense is tingling.